DropthoughtSDK/dropthought-android-sdk/README.md

 }
 ```

-However, if you don't have a specific survey id for your app (you could have multiple surveys for your app), it is OK to initialize Dropthought without the survey id, for example:
+If you have multiple surveys in your app, it is OK to initialize Dropthought without the survey id, for example:

 ```diff